 Python

-To print all words in a trie, recursion is used to traverse all nodes in the trie.
-This is similar to preorder (DFS, depth first search) of a tree.
+To print all strings in a trie, recursion is used to traverse all nodes in the trie.
+This is similar to the preorder (depth-first search) traversal of a tree.
 When visiting the node, the method concatenates characters from previously visited nodes with the character of the current node.
-When the node‘s isEnd is true, the recursion reaches the last character of the word, and add the word to the result list.
+When the node’s isEnd is true, the recursion reaches the last character of the string.
+It indicates the completion of concatenating one string.
+You can go ahead to add the string to the result list.

 Java